-Vehicle traffic will enter the site from Riverside Drive westbound, route through the length of the site towards the south where there is access ramps to move into below grade parking, alternatively, traffic can use the visitor parking at-grade and then exit the site onto Riverside Drive eastbound.
+Vehicle traffic will enter the site from Riverside Drive westbound, route through the length of the site towards the south where there is an access ramp to move into below grade parking, alternatively, traffic can use the visitor parking at-grade and then exit the site onto Riverside Drive eastbound.
 The south point of egress onto Riverside Drive eastbound will have to pass through existing NCC owned lands.
 An amended or new agreement for access will need to be established between Lofty Riverside GP Inc., and the NCC.
+This is currently in the works, as is a proposed parkette and public art component.